Of all the skills you will need to master in order to keep your marriage happy, perhaps the most important is the art of the apology.

 Why Is It So Hard To Apologize?

-One benefit of apologizing is that it allows the other person to feel respected and valued, as opposed to your wife or girlfriend going to bed angry while you sit alone at the kitchen table staring glumly into another Bud light lime.
+One benefit of apologizing is that it allows the person to whom you are apologizing to feel respected and valued.
+With feelings of respect and value as opposed to your wife or girlfriend going to bed angry while you sit alone at the kitchen table staring glumly into another Bud Light Lime.

 A well-timed apology opens up lines of communication and helps rebuild trust.
 It shows that you understand you’ve done something hurtful and you don’t want to do it again.
 It’s a powerful way to express love and respect, and restore dignity to someone who feels hurt.

-But it’s not only good for her: it’s also good for you.
+But it’s not only good for them: it’s also good for you.
 Apologizing can build your own self-esteem.
 Everyone makes mistakes.
 Real men take responsibility.

 How To Apologize In Four Easy Steps:

 In general, we are big fans of creativity, but an apology is not the time to reinvent the wheel.
 You have two choices.
 Either start with “I’m sorry” or “I apologize.”
-You should say something like, “I’m sorry I spent our wedding money on baseball cards.”
-Or “I apologize for burning your parents’ house down.”
-These are both great examples of taking responsibility.
+This type of language shows you are taking responsibility.

 Begin by stating clearly that you feel remorse, not because you got caught, and not because she flipped out on you.
 You must communicate that you are sorry because you recognize you did something hurtful.